colinlienard/sv-router/docs/guide/code-based/code-splitting.md

 # Code Splitting

-Code splitting is a technique used to split your code into multiple bundles which can then be loaded on demand or in parallel.
-This can help reduce the initial load time of your application, though it may be ommited for a home page for example.
+Code splitting divides your application into multiple bundles that load on demand or in parallel.
+This technique significantly reduces initial load times, though you might choose to omit it for frequently accessed pages like your home page.

-You can opt in by using the `import()` function:
+Implement code splitting using the `import()` function:

 ```ts [router.ts]
 import { createRouter } from 'sv-router';